opencog/miner/examples/miner/mozi-ai/README.md

 ```

 which will run the pattern miner over the provided dataset.
 The
-results will be logged in the `opencog*.log` file at the lines
+results will be logged in a `opencog*.log` file, after the line

 ```
 Results from mining <kb-filename>: